Does Keto help psoriasis or psoriatic arthritis?

 Eat Potassium rich foods (avocado and spinach have way more potassium than a sugary and very non-keto banana)

-Eat Magnesium rich foods (dark chocolate, nuts, artichoke, spinach, fish) and/or take a supplement.
-I take this one from Natural Stacks.
+Eat Magnesium rich foods (dark chocolate, nuts, artichoke, spinach, fish) and/or take a supplement, I like the Electrolyte supplement from Perfect Keto, 20% off with code KETOINTHECITY

 Get plenty of sleep to allow your body to rest and recover.

-Figure out your keto macros using a calculator like this one from Ruled Me
+Figure out your keto macros using a calculator like this one.

 Also get plenty of sleep to allow your body to rest and recover.